bayleedev/alfred-chrome-bookmarks/readme.md

 database, but reads directly from the JSON bookmarks file.
 This makes it drastically faster.

-This will search trough the name of your bookmark and the URL.
+This will search through the name of your bookmark and the URL.
 It will split your query into grams for inclusive matching and a ranking system to show relevant results first.